STA601-F21/Course-Website/content/_index.md

 ### Playposit

 To gain access to the pre-recorded lecture videos, you will have to enroll in Playposit via Duke.
 There are participation quizzes embedded within the videos.
 These quizzes make up 5% of your final grade (see: [course policies](https://sta-360-602l-su20.github.io/Course-Website/policies/)) so take them seriously.
-To join the class on Playposit, follow the steps below.
-Let me know asap if you run into any problems.
- + Log in to Playposit using your NetID here: https://www.playposit.com/duke.
- + Enroll in the STA 360/602 class here: https://www.playposit.com/join-class/1403540-914922.
+To join the class on Playposit, you need create a new account as a student [here](https://www.playposit.com/join), then use the class link [here](https://www.playposit.com/join-class/1403540-914922) or class code (1403540-914922) to join the class.

 #### Zoom meetings